Orientation and Student Success Skills

 Professional Communication II

-This course provides the learner with an opportunity to develop professional communication skills with the older adult, and clients requiring end of life care.
+This course provides the student with an opportunity to develop professional communication skills with the older adult, and clients requiring end of life care.
 Interprofessional communication is further developed.

 Health Promotion II